 Today, credit bureaus have started to take notice of the trend in longer-term rentals.
 They are even offering ways to collect rental-related information as part of your credit file.
 Until the FICO Score 9, though, that rental information didn’t have much impact on your actual credit score.
 The scoring models just weren’t built to take it into account.

 The FICO Score 9 now includes rental history in your score, though, whenever it’s available.
-This can be helpful if you have limited credit history but have been steadily paying rent on time for months or even years.
+This can be helpful if you have a limited credit history but have been steadily paying rent on time for months or even years.

 What Does it Mean for You?

 The FICO Score 9 could change creditworthiness dramatically for some consumers.
-If you have limited credit history but a long history of on-time rental payments, for instance, your FICO Score 9 could show a much higher credit score than other scoring models.
+If you have a limited credit history but a long history of on-time rental payments, for instance, your FICO Score 9 could show a much higher credit score than other scoring models.
 Or if you’ve struggled with medical debt but have made solid financial decisions otherwise, the same could apply.

 You can actually see how much difference the FICO Score 9 could make in your credit score when you pay for your score from myFICO.
 The company is currently offering consumers access to this new scoring model, alongside the old model.
 That way, you can see just how much your score is changed by the new calculations.